There are some great reasons to pre-order Apple’s new 2021 iPad Pro, but there are also some great reasons to think about waiting.

 The 11-inch iPad Pro starts at $799 for the 128GB Wi-Fi-powered model while the 12.9-inch model starts at $1099 for 128GB Wi-Fi model.
 The 12.9-inch model is $100 more expensive.

-The 2021 iPad Pro models are available to pre-order right now via Apple’s website, the Apple Store app, and various retailers.
-They will be available in stores in mid-May.
+The 2021 iPad Pro models are available to pre-order right now via Apple’s website, the Apple Store app, and retailers like Amazon.
+They will be available in stores on May 21st.

 There are some great reasons to think about putting in a pre-order.
 For one, they come with some outstanding features.
 And two, we’ve already seen shipping delays impact their launch.